MediaComem/modos/packages/backend/README.md

 # Install dependencies.
 npm ci

-# Create .env and adapt it to your environment.
+# Create .env and adapt it to your environment, notably the $MODOS_DATABASE_URL variable.
 cp .env.sample .env

 # Build the application.